Beyond Single-Granularity Prompts: A Multi-Scale Chain-of-Thought Prompt Learning for Graph: Experiments

 \subsection{Hyperparameter Analysis}

-\para{Coarsening rate.} We employ the coarsening rate to control the number of coarsened nodes, where a smaller coarsening rate indicates fewer coarsened nodes and places greater emphasis on coarse-grained information.
-We validate the impact of different coarsening rates in Figure~\ref{fig:rate}.
-Our findings reveal that the two tasks exhibit significantly distinct patterns: (1) For node-level tasks, the best performance occurs at moderate coarsening rates (0.1-0.3).
-When the coarsening rate is too small, critical node information is lost, leading to performance degradation.
-(2) For graph-level tasks, graph classification maintains stable high performance across a wider range of coarsening rates (0.05-0.3), demonstrating stronger robustness to coarsening.
+\para{Coarsening rate.} We control the number of coarsened nodes via the coarsening rate, where lower values emphasize coarse-grained information.
+As shown in Figure~\ref{fig:rate}, node-level tasks peak at moderate rates (0.1–0.3), as excessively low rates lose fine-grained details.
+Graph classification remains robust across a wider range (0.05–0.3), demonstrating stronger robustness to coarsening.

-\para{Coarsening layer.} The number of coarsening layers represents both the count of multi-scale prompt layers and the steps prompt.
-At each prompting step, hierarchical prompts with different granularities are injected.
-We validate the impact of varying layer numbers on multi-scale prompting.
-As shown in Figure~\ref{fig:layer}, we can have the following observations.
-(1) For node-level tasks, performance first increases and then decreases with additional layers.
-On the Cora dataset, optimal performance consistently appears at 2 layers, demonstrating that this configuration achieves the best balance between node-level semantics and multi-layer subgraph semantics.
-Excessive layers may cause information loss due to over-smoothing.
-(2) For graph-level tasks, performance shows continuous improvement in the initial stages as layers increase.
-On the PROTEINS dataset, when L=3 or 4, the model still maintains strong performance, indicating that deeper architectures can provide additional benefits.
-This reflects graph-level tasks' stronger dependence on hierarchical features and validates the effectiveness of our hierarchical prompt injection mechanism.
+\para{Coarsening layer.} The number of coarsening layers defines both the depth of multi-scale prompting and the reasoning steps.
+At each step, hierarchical prompts of varying granularity are integrated.
+We analyze the effect of layer count in Figure~\ref{fig:layer} and observe: (1) For node-level tasks, performance initially improves then declines with more layers.
+On Cora, two layers achieve an optimal balance between node semantics and subgraph structure; excessive layers induce over-smoothing.
+(2) For graph-level tasks, performance steadily improves with deeper hierarchies.
+On PROTEINS, performance remains strong at 3–4 layers, indicating enhanced benefits from hierarchical feature extraction.
+This confirms graph tasks' greater reliance on multi-scale structures and validates our hierarchical prompting mechanism.